Bastrop State Park: Wildfires

 Several fires of varying intensities have occurred at Bastrop State Park and its surrounding areas since it was opened.

 In August 1940, a fire was recorded in Bastrop State Park.
 It destroyed the CCC's original furniture shop and a mill.
-A local newspaper claimed that this shop was where all the furniture from Texas state parks were made.
+A local newspaper claimed that this shop was where all the furniture from Texas state parks was made.
 No injures or deaths were reported, and the losses were estimated to be around US$40,000 (about US$848,022 in 2022).
 The fire was discovered by park rangers on an evening check, and it gained much headway as hours progressed.
 Volunteers from the Bastrop and Smithville Fire Department helped put out the fire.
 In March 1942, a low-intensity fire was recorded at the park.
-Firefighters took three days to put out the fire, but they reported that there were no serious damages to the forest.
+Firefighters took three days to put out the fire, but they reported that there was no serious damage to the forest.

 On 17 November 1950, a grassland fire at Bastrop State Park and a neighboring private property lasted for about a week and was contained by November 26.
 A park employee explained that fire fighters were not able to contain the fire for days because new fires were reported as the old ones were put out.
 Most of the damage took place on the park's eastern part where vegetation and fence posts were destroyed.
 However, most of the east side's timber was not seriously damaged.
 Officials said that the fire was likely caused by cigarettes left by hunters who were at Bastrop State Park for the deer hunting season, which had opened for the first time in several years.